SoSly/RiverTale/docs/features/rivers/River Terrain Architecture.md

 1. Route a path from inlet entry point to the merge point
 2. Carve a channel appropriate to that inlet's width
-3. Apply the same valley/embankment logic as Default River
+3. Apply the same valley/embankment logic as the River feature

 All inlet paths terminate at the merge point.
 From there, a single channel continues to the exit.